 The photocell alarm relay K4 is energized whenever the photocell or SW3 is on.
-This relay will allow the customer to monitor the modes of operation to determine if switch from day to nightmode has occurred.
+This relay will allow the customer to monitor the modes of operation to determine if switch from day to night mode has occurred.

-3.5.5 Sidelight Alarm (SA)
+3.5.5 Sidelight Alarm (SA1, and SA2)

-Module M1 monitors the current flowing to the sidelights.
-This module can monitor from (1-4) 116W lamps.
+Modules M1, and M2 monitor the current flowing to the sidelights.
+These modules can monitor from (1-4) 116W lamps.
 Factory setting is generally for three (3) lamps.
-When the current falls to two (2) amps (1 lamp less than the factory setting), then the onboard relay will engage, creating an alarm which is then sent to PCB #3.
+When the current falls below two (2) amps (one [1] lamp less than the factory setting), then the onboard relay will engage, creating an alarm.